 These REITs team up with strong brands like IHG.
 The partnership raises the appeal of the properties because professional management keeps service levels high.
 REITs supply capital for purchases or upgrades while IHG provides operational know-how.

-Investing through REITs brings benefits for everyone.
+Investing through REITs brings benefits for everyone involved.
 Investors gain exposure to hotel assets without managing them.
-Property owners get easier access to funds for growth or improvements and still receive support from an established operator.
+Property owners access funds for growth or improvements while still receiving support from an established operator.

 Products Worth Considering